19th Annual Upstate New York Immunology Conference

 October 24-27, 2016

 Bolton Landing, NY

-The Conference will begin Sunday, October 25th mid-afternoon and conclude following lunch on Wednesday, October 28th.
+The Conference starts Monday, October 24th mid-afternoon and conclude following the Keynote Presentation on Thursday, October 27th.
 All participants are encouraged to stay for the entire Conference.

 - 10 AAI Young Investigator Awards for $100 each sponsored by the American Association of Immunologists

 - Oral poster presentations in an informal workshop setting

 We will also have two Apple iPad Air tablets (Wi-fi, 32GB) to raffle.
 Only registered trainees attending the meeting will be eligible to win.
 You must be present at the drawing!!

 Our first Keynote Speaker for 2016 is Wayne Yokoyama, M.D.
 (Levin Professor of Medicine; Investigator, Howard Hughes Medical Institute; Department of Immunobiology; Washington University).
 Our second Keynote Speaker will be Thomas J. Braciale, M.D., Ph.D.
 (Director Emeritus, Carter Immunology Center, Professor of Pathology and Molecular Medicine, University of Virginia).

 Our Program begins on Monday afternoon with a Welcome Reception, dinner, Keynote presentation, AAI Young Investigator and affymetrix/eBioscience Travel Awards.
 The final event of the evening will be group activities at the Recreation Center.
 Breakfast is at leisure in the main hotel.
 The program will start each morning with symposium talks by invited institutional speakers.
 Lunch and dinner will be in the Conference Center.
 Trainees who receive awards will also give PowerPoint presentations of their research.
 Please check the Schedule of Events page for more information, as well as frequent updates.